Representing Continuous Functions between Greatest Fixed Points of Indexed Containers: Simulations and Evaluation

-Because of the reversal (strong natural transformation from~$w_1$ to~$w_2$ are equivalent to identity linear simulations from~$w_2$ to~$w_1$), this translates to ``$w\mapsto w^\ast$ lifts to a comonad in the category of interaction systems with linear simulations''. \begin{cor} The operation~$w \mapsto w^*$ lifts to a comonad in the category of interaction systems over~$I$ and linear simulations. \end{cor}
+Because of the reversal (strong natural transformation from~$w_1$ to~$w_2$ are equivalent to identity linear simulations from~$w_2$ to~$w_1$), this translates to ``$w\mapsto w^\ast$ lifts to a comonad in the category of indexed containers with linear simulations''. \begin{cor} The operation~$w \mapsto w^*$ lifts to a comonad in the category of indexed containers over~$I$ and linear simulations. \end{cor}